Rushland Ball and the EIB Network, the fastest three hours in media.

 Senator Obama's acceptance speech last week seemed vastly different from the stands of this city's Invesco Stadium than it did to the 40 million who saw it on TV.

-Melancholy hung like thick smog over the reserve seats where I sat with Democrat Party staffers.
+Melancholy hung like thick smog over the reserved seats where I sat with Democrat Party staffers.

-I cannot afford to receive, you know, a bunch of BS.
+I cannot afford to receive a bunch of BS.

 The place looks electric to me.

-And if your guy's telling me that there's melancholy or this thing is no excitement, you better I want this double checked.
+And if your guys telling me that there's melancholy or this thing, there's no excitement.

-This is, you know, the the Cheryl Crow was up there.
+This was, you know, the Cheryl Crowe was up there.

 Nobody was caring about anything.

-Melancholy hung like smog over the reserve seats where I was with uh with Democrat Party staffers.
+Melancholy hung like smog over the reserved seats where I was with Democrat Party staffers.

 The air carried the acrid smell of defeat, and the crowd took shallow breaths.

-Even the appearance of Stevie Wonder failed to get the blood pumping.
+Even the appearance of Stevie Wonder failed to get to blood pumping.

-As David Broder wrote in the Washington Post, Obama's recital of a long list of domestic promises could have been delivered by any Democrat nominee.
+As David Broder wrote in the Washington Post, Obama's recital of a long list of domestic promises could have been delivered by any Democrat nominee, from Walter Mondoll to John Kerry.

 There was no theme music to this speech.

-The longer he spoke, and the more money he promised to spend, the lower the party professionals slouched in their seats.
+The longer he spoke and the more money he promised to spend, the lower the party professionals sloused in their seats.

 Speaking to Obama supporters on the periphery of the big event, I was startled by the rapturous devotion elicited by the junior senator from Illinois.